CesiumGS/cesium-unity/README.md

 * If you're using Visual Studio, you need Visual Studio 2022 v17.2 or later.
 The original release of Visual Studio 2022 is too old, so make sure yours has been updated.
 * Unity 2021.3.2f1 (newer versions are likely to work)

-The build Cesium for Unity assembly will run on much older versions of .NET, including the version of Mono included in Unity.
+The built Cesium for Unity assembly will run on much older versions of .NET, including the version of Mono included in Unity.
 However, these very recent versions are required for the C#<->C++ interop code generator (Reinterop).

 To make sure things are set up correctly, open a command-prompt (PowerShell is a good choice on Windows) and run: